Ratchet & Clank Future: Tools of Destruction: Plot

-On planet Kerwan, in Metropolis, Ratchet and Clank are working on a hovercraft.
-Clank receives a distress call from Captain Qwark.
-After fighting through an army of heavily armed commandos, they are confronted by Emperor Percival Tachyon, self-proclaimed "crown prince of the Cragmites”, who demands Ratchet offer his life to save the city.
+On planet Kerwan, in Metropolis, Ratchet and Clank are working on a rocketsled, when they receive a distress call from Captain Qwark.
+After fighting through an army of heavily armed commandos attacking the city, they are confronted by Emperor Percival Tachyon, self-proclaimed "crown prince of the Cragmites”, who demands Ratchet offer his life to save the city.
 At the last second, the duo slip past him and escape on his private cruiser.
 After experiencing a deep hyper sleep, they wake up to find themselves on planet Cobalia in the Polaris galaxy.
 Learning that Tachyon has already conquered many neighboring planets, they decide to learn more about him.
 In the course of their investigation, Clank is visited by small creatures called the Zoni that only he can see.
 The Zoni explain that Clank was built for a special purpose, and provide him with new abilities to aid Ratchet.
-The duo eventually discover a remote space station in an asteroid field, where they meet Talwyn Apogee and her allies Cronk and Zephyr.
+The duo eventually discover a remote space station in an asteroid field, where they meet Talwyn Apogee and her warbot allies Cronk and Zephyr.
 Talwyn explains that her father, explorer Max Apogee, was the galaxy's leading expert on Lombax technology and thus may hold the secret to their disappearance.

 With their help, Ratchet learns of the Great War, a conflict between the Lombaxes and the Cragmite Empire that ended with the complete eradication of the latter; however, he also learns that the Cragmites were not killed but instead banished to a distant star, using a powerful Lombax device known as the "Dimensionator", a helmet capable of opening wormholes to other dimensions.
-Years later, a single Cragmite egg was recovered on the Lombax home world, Fastoon.
+Years later, a single Cragmite egg was recovered by miners and brought to the Lombax home world, Fastoon.
 Rather than destroy it, they decided to raise it as one of their own.
 However, when the young Tachyon learned of his true origins, he raised an army and attacked Fastoon in a genocidal campaign.
 Unable to defeat him, the survivors used the Dimensionator to escape, leaving behind its guardian and his young son to hide it from Tachyon.
 Sacrificing himself to protect his son, the guardian sent him to the planet Veldin in the Solana galaxy.
 Ratchet realizes that the guardian was his father and becomes determined to find the Dimensionator so that he can save his people.